What exactly is “marketing?” It’s a loaded question with an equally loaded answer.

 On average, it takes about 7 touches with your brand before a consumer will consider converting.
 Here, touch is very similar to an impression in that it’s the presentation of your business to the audience in one form or another.
 During the first 3 stages, marketers are carrying out actions to increase those impressions.
 As was stated previously, landing pages, email campaigns and social media posts are all ways in which marketers begin facilitating those 7 touchpoints.

 This integration stage is an opportunity to surpass consumer expectations and create an experience that delights.
 Much like a marriage, the integration stage is a time for celebrating the culmination of hard work paid off.
 Marketers are looking for conversion at this stage.
 By now the consumers have developed a full relationship with your brand, and it’s time that they commit fully.
-Whether that means they purchase an item, donate money, sign a petition, request a quote or whatever a conversion means for your business, it’s at this stage that we see the consumer following through with the intended action by the marketers.

 5. Marketing is Bonding